Bringing the Old Quay back into use

 A Home for Luggers

-A Haven: The Barnabas, Happy Return, Snowdrop and Ripple are just three of a number of luggers that will benefit from having a base from which to operate.
+Working quayside: The Barnabas, Happy Return, Snowdrop and Ripple are just four of a number of luggers that will benefit from having a base from which to operate.

-Functional: Having easy access to water and electricity will allow maintenance above and below the waterline repairs to be carried out without the need for expensive dry-docking or drying out in the busy main harbour.
+Functional: Having easy access to mains water and electricity will allow maintenance above and below the waterline repairs without the need for expensive dry-docking or drying out in the busy main harbour.

 The Cornish Maritime Trust